Half-Life 2: Deathmatch: Development

 Half-Life 2: Deathmatch was started as a test while Half-Life 2 was being developed.
 Designer Adrian Finol wanted to know what it was like to use the gravity gun in a multiplayer setting, creating a build that showcased Half-Life 2 multiplayer.
 Scott Dalton created a map and the two played in the office, and Gabe Newell asked to be shown the product.
 Finol pushed for multiplayer so mod makers could access the tools to create their own levels.

 Upon the release and subsequent critical reception of Half-Life 2, reviewers expressed disappointment with the game's lack of multiplayer.
 Two weeks after the initial release of Half-Life 2, Valve revealed and released Half-Life 2: Deathmatch on Steam.
 Deathmatch was released simultaneously with the Source SDK as a means of promoting game modifications built upon the platform.

 Post-release, the game was supported with new maps from Valve as well as updates to the game and its engine.
-Valve's The Orange Box does not include Half-Life 2: Deathmatch, however, the game was upgraded to use the Orange Box version of the Source engine in September 2010.
+Valve's The Orange Box originally did not include Half-Life 2: Deathmatch, however, the game was upgraded to use the Orange Box version of the Source engine in September 2010.
 Valve announced a free promotional offer on January 10, 2008, which allowed NVIDIA graphics card users to download and play Half-Life 2: Deathmatch along with Portal: First Slice, Half-Life 2: Lost Coast, and Peggle Extreme.

 In September 2010, the game was released via Steam for OS X. A Linux version came more than two years later, in March 2013.

+In November 15, 2024, Valve released an update to Half-Life 2: Deathmatch for the first time in 3 years, fixing bugs and adding additional fixes to maps.

+In February 18, 2025, the game was upgraded from 32-bit to 64-bit binaries for x64 systems, the update also included a number of minor graphical and quality-of-life fixes, along with major bug fixes.

 Reception

-Half Life 2: Deathmatch was well-received upon its release, with reviewers praising its inclusion of the gravity gun.
+Half-Life 2: Deathmatch was well-received upon its release, with reviewers praising its inclusion of the gravity gun.
 GameSpot lauded the game for the Source engine's "impressive use of physics" and the available selection of maps.
 IGN paid similar compliments to the title, also speaking highly of the "fast play style that [Half-Life 2: Deathmatch] produces."

 Multiple reviews stated that the game suffered from large amount of lag upon release, but GameSpy noted that this was remedied soon after as more servers came online.